NuSkooler/enigma-bbs/docs/configuration/creating-config.md

 ./oputil.js config new
 ```

 You will be asked a series of questions to create an initial configuration, which will be saved to `/enigma-bbs-install-path/config/config.hjson`.
 This will also produce `config/<bbsName>-menu.hjson` and `config/<bbsName>-prompt.hjson` files (where `<bbsName>` is replaced by the name you provided in the steps above).
-See [Menu HJSON](menu-hjson.md) and [Prompt HJSON](prompt-hjson.md) for more information.
+See [Menu HJSON](menu-hjson.md) for more information.